The Bankrate promise

 “You’re just probably going to have a more captive audience for a salesman when you go in the winter months because they don’t see many people,” Quincy says.
 “These tactics should be effective.”

 New models are being released

-Dealers typically start getting new models at the end of summer or beginning of fall.
-This means current model year cars that have never been driven off the lot have depreciated in value.
+Dealers typically start getting new models at the end of summer or the beginning of fall.
+This means current model-year cars that have never been driven off the lot have depreciated in value.

 “A leftover model, in general, can be a good deal if you’re the kind of person who drives their car into the ground,” Quincy says, noting that could be 100,000 to 200,000 miles.

 And even if you’re buying used, waiting for the newest models to hit the lot is worthwhile.
 After all, depreciation will still take its toll.
 The car will be just as good, but you may be able to negotiate a lower price because it’s an older model.